outerbounds/metaflow-kubeflow/README.md

 Use `--help` for all available options.

-### 5. **delete** - Delete a deployed flow from Kubeflow Pipelines
+### 5. **delete** - Delete a deployed flow

-Delete the flow definition and all its associated versions.
+Delete the flow definition and all its associated versions from Kubeflow Pipelines.
 This undeploys the pipeline but preserves execution history (runs) and artifacts.

 ```py